braintelligencePL/discount-coupon-service/README.md

 - **redeem a coupon on behalf of a user**
 - **look one up by code**.

-I developed it with Claude Code using a spec-first loop: `plan` → `implement` → `review` (and skills found in `.claude`), making one small change at a time to keep the context focused.
-This coexisted with ongoing questions and discussions about design and implementation decisions.
+I built this with Claude Code using a spec-first loop — `plan` → `implement` → `review` (skills live in `.claude/`) — making one small change at a time to keep the context focused, alongside ongoing discussion of design decisions.

-Few changes are documented under `context/changes/<change-id>/` with its plan, implementation phases, and review.
-Each phase was reviewed and verified before moving on.

-Other changes were made outside this workflow and not documented there.
-Some changes were also made manually by me, so its not reflected in context folder.
+A few changes are documented under `context/changes/<change-id>/` with their plan, implementation phases, and review; each phase was verified before moving on.
+Other changes were made outside that workflow — or by hand — and aren't reflected there.

-> The .claude skills and context/ are not part of the implementation.
-I included them as a curiosity and a record of the development process because I think it’s a nice concept.
+> `.claude/` and `context/` aren't part of the running service.
+I kept them in the repo as a record of how it was built, because I think the workflow is worth showing.

 #### Implemented features: